Thursday, 29 June 2017

 19th June 2017

-This 14th century Vjiyanagara Period Shiva temple is situated very close to the akka-thangaiyaru kundu.
-The temple is facing east and is much below the ground level and hence the same is called as under ground temple.
+This 14th-century Vijayanagara Period Shiva temple is situated very close to the Akka-Thangaiyaru Kundu.
+The temple faces east and is much below the ground level hence same is called an underground temple.
 The dilapidated temple has been renovated and restored in recent times.
 The temple has a large and wide dvitala gopura / Two tier praveshadvara.
 The temple has many axial mandapas.
-The eastern part of the structure has a pillared seven-asiled maha mandapa with a tall and tapering deepasthambham.
+The eastern part of the structure has a pillared seven-aisled maha mandapa with a tall and tapering deepasthambham.
 To the north and south of the mandapas are the remnants of the corridor with pillars.
-The maha mandapa leads to three aisled ardha mandapa that leads to antarala and sanctum.
-The temple is also sandhara in nature.
-The Ambal temple is on the north west of the main temple.
+The maha mandapa leads to the three-aisled ardha mandapa that leads to the antarala and sanctum.
+The temple is also santhara in nature.
+The Ambal temple is on the northwest of the main temple.
 The Kalyana mandapam is on the south-west side with ornate in nature.

-The inscriptions found in the temple records the name of the temple as Prasanna Virupaksha and king Krishnadevaraya made some donations to this temple on his coronation ceremony.
-On the stylistic grounds this temple is dated 14th century CE.
+The inscriptions found in the temple record the name of the temple as Prasanna Virupaksha and King Krishnadevaraya made some donations to this temple on his coronation ceremony.
+On the stylistic grounds, this temple is dated 14th century CE.

 Mottai Rajagopuram

-Rajagopuram and dipa sthamba view from the temple terrace
+Rajagopuram and deepasthampa view from the temple terrace

 Ambal shrine